Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Introduction

-In dealing with Problem~\eqref{mainprobstoch}, we analyse gradient-based methods which exploit approximations of the hypergradient, i.e. the gradient of $f$.
-The contraction assumption guarantees that $\Phi(\cdot, \lambda)$ has a unique fixed point $w(\lambda)$ and the hypergradient, thanks to the implicit function theorem, always exists and is given by
+In dealing with Problem~\eqref{mainprobstoch}, we analyse gradient-based methods which exploit approximations of the hypergradient, i.e.~the gradient of $f$ in \eqref{mainprobstoch}.
+As shown in \cite{grazzi2020iteration}, the contraction assumption guarantees that $\Phi(\cdot, \lambda)$ has a unique fixed point $w(\lambda)$ and the hypergradient, thanks to the implicit function theorem \citep[Theorem 5.9]{lang2012fundamentals}, always exists and is given by